Common myrtle is a small, original, flower-bearing and very ornamental garden shrub.

 Types and varieties of myrtle

-The dwarf common myrtle is great for growing in pots and to make hedges both low and high.
+Dwarf common myrtle is great for growing in pots and for hedges both low and medium-high.
 The name to ask for in garden stores is ‘Compacta’.

 - ‘Flore pleno’: bears beautiful double flowers